JoshKarpel/synthesize/docs/triggers.md

 ### Once

 "Once" triggers run the node just one time during the flow.
-This is the default trigger.
+This is the default trigger, so it does not need to be specified.

 Use this trigger when a command needs to run only one time during a flow.

-@schema(synthesize.config.Once)

 ```yaml
 --8<-- "docs/examples/once.yaml"